PhotoFlare/photoflare/README.md

 * G++ on Linux, MinGW on Windows or Clang on MacOSX

 ## Building
 Compile using either by opening the .pro file with Qt Creator or use qmake passing the .pro file as a parameter.
+Full instructions  <a href="http://photofiltre-lx.org/contributing/building-the-source/">available here</a>